-Commonly, physical properties are derived relying on the parametric SFHs, although they may suffer from strong biases in recovering the proper SFHs due to the assumption of the simplistic prescription (e.g. \citealt{Ciesla2015,Carnall2019,Lower2020,Leja2022}).
-As a response to the necessity of more advanced SFH prescription, non-parametric SFHs were proposed (e.g. \citealt{Leja2019, Lower2020,Ciesla2023}).
-We verify how our stellar mass estimates change when using a non-parametric SFH module ({\tt sfhNlevels}; see Table~\ref{tab:SEDParametersAlternatives}) implemented in {\tt CIGALE} \citep{Ciesla2023}.
-The formula of the non-parametric SFH is based on time bins in which the SFRs are constant and linked together by the {\tt bursty continuity} \citep{Tacchella2022} instead of the assumption of the analytical function.
+Typically, physical properties are derived relying on the parametric SFHs, although they may suffer from strong biases in recovering the proper SFHs due to the assumption of the simplistic prescription (e.g., \citealt{Ciesla2015,Carnall2019,Lower2020,Leja2022}).
+As a response to the necessity of more advanced SFH prescription, non-parametric SFHs have been proposed (e.g., \citealt{Leja2019, Lower2020,Ciesla2023}).
+We verified how our stellar mass estimates change when using a non-parametric SFH module ({\tt sfhNlevels}; see Table~\ref{tab:SEDParametersAlternatives}) implemented in {\tt CIGALE} \citep{Ciesla2023}.
+The formula of the non-parametric SFH is based on time bins in which the SFRs are constant and linked together by the {\tt bursty continuity} \citep{Tacchella2022}, instead of the assumption of the analytical function.
 We refer the reader to \cite{ArangoToro2023, Ciesla2023a, Ciesla2023} for more details about the non-parametric SFH module.
 For DESI galaxies, the SED fitting of the optical-MIR photometry with non-parametric SFH has a negligible impact on the stellar mass estimates across the entire stellar mass range (with a median difference of 0.03).
-The median difference is two times higher for AGN and star-forming galaxies ($0.04-0.05$) than for passive and retired galaxies (0.02; see Tab.~\ref{tab:StMassComparison}).
+The median difference is two times higher for AGNs and star-forming galaxies ($0.04-0.05$) than for passive and retired galaxies (0.02; see Table~\ref{tab:StMassComparison}).